DicktatorsClash/contracts/README.md

 npm run coverage
 ```

+### Config files

+The configuration file example can be found in the `configs` directory.

+To create a real configuration file, you need to copy the example file and name it as `<network>.config.json`.
+Where `<network>` is the name of the network from the `hardhat.config.ts` you want to deploy to.

 ### Local deployment

 To deploy the contracts locally, run the following commands (in the different terminals):